VoliJS/NestedTypes/README.md

 ```

 New object will be created automatically for any typed attribute, no need to override `initialize`.

 When typed attribute assigned with value of different type, constructor will be invoked to
 convert it to defined type.
+There are no strict type checks by default, however, you may add "typeCastAssert( value, name )" member function to the prototype of your types to enable it.
+When exists, this function is being invoked before any attempt of attribute's assignment with value of different type.
+So, if you want to disable type casts, just throw an error when it's called.

 ```javascript
 var user = new User();